Masks mandatory in all public spaces in Pennsylvania, Gov. Wolf says

 - in any indoor location where members of the public are generally permitted;

-- waiting for, riding on, driving, or operating public transportation or partransit or while in a taxi or private car service or ride-sharing vehicle.
+- waiting for, riding on, driving, or operating public transportation or paratransit or while in a taxi or private car service or ride-sharing vehicle.

 - obtaining services from healthcare sector in setting including, but not limited to, a hospital, pharmacy, medical clinic, laboratory, physician or dental office, veterinary clinic, or blood bank; or